 - Indicate whether fees were mistakenly paid in response to the communication and, if so, provide a copy of the cancelled check.
 Please also specify what services, if any, were provided in exchange for the payment made.

-This document is an example of a private company solicitation about which we have received numerous recent complaints.
+This document (NO LONGER AVAILABLE) is an example of a private company solicitation about which we have received numerous recent complaints.
 We contacted the company (which was doing business under the name “United States Trademark Registration Office”) and have received assurance that this company has, as of March 12, 2012, ceased sending solicitations under that name.
 If you have received a solicitation from this company after March 12, 2012, please let us know at the above-listed email address.